Sr33kk0/AllocateMinus/README.md

 * **Objective**: Find the exact times you and your friends are free to meet up on campus.
 * **Mechanics**:
-    1. Paste your live Monash Allocate+ `.ical` link into the input field.
+    1. Paste your live  Allocate+ `.ical` link into the input field.
     2. Click **"Add another person"** to add as many group members as you need.
     3. Hit **Calculate**, and the engine will display the overlapping free blocks.